pivotal/docs-platform-automation/docs/index.md

 owner: PCF Platform Automation
 ---

  Platform Automation for PCF provides the building blocks to create a repeatable and reusable automated pipeline(s) for upgrading and installing PCF foundations.

-In this introduction we'll cover:

-* About Platform Automation for PCF

-* Platform Automation and Ops Manager

-* Platform Automation and Upgrading PCF

-!!! info "Expectations Before We Begin"
-    Despite the name of Platform Automation, there are still manual steps involved.
-    At various places in the docs, we will call out manual steps and decision points.
-    For example, getting your Ops Manager director and tile configurations are manual steps.
-    These can be obtained by using [`staged-director-config`][staged-director-config] and [`staged-config`][staged-config].
-Some of the How to Guides detail how to use these.
+We also provide instructions on how to use these building blocks for various workflows.
+In this introduction, we'll provide a high-level overview of Platform Automation - to dive-deeper, check out the references section.

 ## About

-* Platform Automation for PCF uses [om][om],
+* Uses [om][om],
 (and by extension, the Ops Manager API) to enable command-line interaction with Ops Manager ([Understanding the Ops Manager Interface][pivotalcf-understanding-opsman])
-* Platform Automation for PCF includes a documented reference pipeline showing one possible configuration to use tasks
+* Includes a documented reference pipeline showing one possible configuration to use tasks.
+When automating your platform, there are some manual steps that you will need to take to optimize for automation - we will call these steps out so that these are clear to you.
-* Platform Automation for PCF comes bundled with Concourse [tasks][concourse-task-definition] that demonstrate how to use these tasks in a containerized Continuous Integration (CI) system.
+* Comes bundled with Concourse [tasks][concourse-task-definition]
+that demonstrate how to use these tasks in a containerized Continuous Integration (CI) system.
 Platform Automation for PCF tasks are: